Nurture through Nature

 We would like to thank everybody in the mental healthcare community in Norfolk for their encouragement and support.
 We have found so many 'friends' from across the NHS and charitable organisations who have helped us to develop and refine The Nurture Project to the organisation that it is today.
 When we started out we also received very generous support from Fakenham Garden Centre and National Garden Supplies who provided us with masses of tools and supplies.

-More recently we have been recognised by a number of organisations for the work that we are doing including AgeUK, Confer and Mind.
+More recently we have been recognised by a number of organisations for the work that we are doing including AgeUK, Confer and Mind, and in 2018 we begin an outreach program with Wells Community Hospital.
 Please do contact us if you would like to find out more about our working partnerships.